dd32/td-gh-ex/readme.txt

 	iii) images within screenshot.png are my original artwork and are under GPL v2.
   iv) all theme fonts are websafe fonts contained within the end-users browser software.

-Everything else used in this theme has been created by me, especially for enrichmg theme and is distributed under GPLv3 license.
+Everything else used in this theme has been created by me, especially for enrichmg theme and is distributed under GPLv2 or later license.

 = FAQ =